This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Optional: 2 cups cooked brown rice

-- In a large skillet or pot over medium-high heat, heat 1 T of cooking oil.
-Brown the ground chicken in 1 tablespoon of oil, stirring often.
-Drain the grease, transfer to a plate, and set aside.
+- In a large skillet over medium-high heat, heat 1 T of cooking oil.
+Brown the ground chicken, stirring often.
+Drain the grease, transfer the chicken to a plate, and set aside.

-- Saute the yellow onion in the same pan over medium heat until tender, stirring frequently.
-Add the garlic, soy sauce, hoisin sauce, ginger, rice wine vinegar, and chile pepper sauce to the onions.
+- Saute the yellow onion in the same pan until tender, stirring frequently.
+Add the garlic, soy sauce, hoisin sauce, ginger, rice wine vinegar, and hot sauce to the onions.
 Stir and let simmer 1-2 minutes.

 - Stir in chopped water chestnuts, green onions, shredded carrots, shredded cabbage, browned meat and sesame oil, and continue cooking until the onions, carrots, and cabbage just begin to wilt, about 3-4 minutes.
 If mixture seems too dry, add more hoisin sauce and/or soy sauce to taste (just be cautious, as it can get too salty).
 (Freezing instructions begin here.)

 - To serve, allow each person to spoon a portion of the meat mixture into a tortilla.
 Prepare to get messy and enjoy!
-Optional: Add cooked rice to the tortilla and then top with mixture.
+Optional: Add cooked brown rice to the tortilla and then top with mixture.